 - Apply the C1Z to sites that currently incorporate existing commercial uses. - Apply the C1Z to select residential and vacant sites: A number of contiguous vacant and residential sites along High Street and Harmony Way are supported for future commercial development.
 Collectively, these sites provide sufficient commercial land area (1.1 ha) to accommodate the minimum amount of commercially zoned land required to support new retail development (approximately .8 ha) whilst also facilitating the potential for a defined town centre as per the aspirations of Plan Harcourt and providing for orderly planning outcomes. - Remove recently developed residential sites: Sites at 103-109 Harmony Way, Harcourt were recently subdivided and developed for housing.
-Given the age of their dwelling stock these sites are highly unlikely to support retail uses in the next two decades.
-Likewise, the subdivided dual occupancy site at 99 Harmony Way is considered inappropriate for future retail uses. - Review the zoning of 99 Harmony Way.
-The removal of sites at 103-109 Harmony Way, Harcourt isolates 99 Harmony Way from the township's proposed commercial land to the site's north and east.
-As a result, 99 Harmony Way is no longer contiguous with the township's future commercial area.
-As such it is recommended that the application of the C1Z to this site is reviewed.
-Planning Panels Victoria suggested that the Mixed Use Zone may be suitable for 99 Harmony Way.
-It is considered that the long term use and development of the site should be primarily residential which is in keeping with the emerging residential context of the site and the need to direct commercial investment and uses to preferred locations along High Street and further north along Harmony Way.
-As such, a residential zone should be considered for 99 Harmony Way (either the Neighbourhood Residential Zone or the General Residential Zone).
-The site abuts a Transport 2 Zone which, as a result, would still enable a range of commercial and service uses to be considered for the site if the site were subject to a residential zone.
+Given the age of their dwelling stock these sites are highly unlikely to support retail uses in the next two decades. - Apply the Mixed Use Zone (MUZ) for 99 Harmony Way.
+The site's larger lot size (2,652sqm) and strategic location along the southern entrance of the township provides an opportunity for the site to support ancillary commercial and service uses.
+The application of the MUZ to site will enable residential development while also permitting commercial development and uses on the site.
+As such, the MUZ provides a degree of land use flexibility that will enable the site to respond to commercial demand as Harcourt's community and visitor economy grows.
+Importantly, the MUZ places a number of conditions on the floor area of specific uses including hospitality and medical uses that will help limit the scale of future uses and ensure land proposed for the Commercial 1 Zone is prioritised for investment and development.